 The time frame for a startup investment to mature can vary widely depending on the nature of the business, market conditions, and specific growth strategies.
 Generally, it can take anywhere from 5 to 10 years, or even longer, for a startup to reach a point where an exit strategy can be successfully implemented (like an IPO or acquisition).
 However, this is highly variable, and some startups may take a shorter or longer time to reach maturity.

-Learn more by reading: How To Invest In A Startup (Beginner to Expert Guide 2024)
+Want to go deeper?
+Read our full guide on How To Invest In A Startup (Beginner to Expert Guide 2026).